Patient Monitor Accessories: Complete Guide by Parameter Type

 Accessory Components

-Temperature Adapter Cables — Some monitors require an adapter cable between the probe and the monitor when the probe's connector type doesn't match the monitor's port.
+Temperature Adapter Cables — Required when the probe's connector type doesn't match the monitor's port.
+Browse all temperature probes and adapters.

 5. IBP Monitoring Accessories